-If you’re trying to figure out how to raise Monarch butterfly caterpillars at home, you’re in the right place!
-Our family has many years of experience successfully raising Monarch butterflies and this guide will help you do the same!
+If you’re trying to figure out how to raise monarch butterfly caterpillars at home, you’re in the right place!
+Our family has many years of experience successfully raising monarch butterflies and this guide will help you do the same!

-This is a very detailed guide intended to help you successfully raise Monarch butterflies at home while answering every relevant question you might have about the process.
-Hopefully, we answer any general questions you might have about the majestic Monarch butterfly as well.
+This is a very detailed guide intended to help you successfully raise monarch butterflies at home while answering every relevant question you might have about the process.
+Hopefully, we answer any general questions you might have about the majestic monarch butterfly as well.

-- Part II.
-Why raise Monarch butterflies?
+3. Why raise monarch butterflies?

-- Part IV.
-Monarch butterfly FAQs
+5. Monarch butterfly FAQs

 A gorgeous male Monarch butterfly foraging a patch of zinnias above our ducks.
 How can you tell this is a male Monarch just from looking at it?
 Keep reading to find out!